Srajoshi/liri-node-app/README.md

  ![alt text](images/spotify-this-song-MaterialGirl.jpg "Material Girl")

-   * If no song is provided then your program defaults to "The Sign" by Ace of Base.
+   * If no song is provided then the program defaults to "The Sign" by Ace of Base.

    * It utilizes the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.